hms-dbmi/service-workbench-infrastructure-tools/README.md

   # ...
 ```
-Find the ARN for this stream, and add it to the config under `userTableArn`.
+Find the ARN for this stream, and add it to a config under `userTableArn`.

-## SES Authentication to send email
+### SES Authentication to send email
-The only other things that are needed are related to SES authentication.
+The only other things that are needed to send email are related to SES authentication and getting out of the sandbox.
 - [Moving out of the Amazon SES sandbox](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html)
 - [Email authentication methods](https://docs.aws.amazon.com/ses/latest/dg/email-authentication-methods.html)
   - [Authenticating Email with DKIM](https://docs.aws.amazon.com/ses/latest/dg/send-email-authentication-dkim.html)